Special Projects at CHART 2024

 Johannes Sivertsen, who grew up in a Parisian suburb, has lived in Copenhagen for 20 years before recently moving.
 Modou Dieng Yacine, who grew up in Saint Louis, Senegal, now lives in Chicago.
 Continuously, they each return to their starting point, to take a critical look at the urban spaces of their childhood and the stories they hide.

-Works by Modou Dieng Yacine and Johannes Sivertsen will be presented as part of the Special Projects programme for CHART 2024 by SPECTA.
+Works by Modou Dieng Yacine and Johannes Sivertsen were presented as part of the Special Projects programme for CHART 2024 by SPECTA.

-Modou Dieng Yacine and Johannes Sivertsen will also appear together in conversation with curator Marie-Ann Yemsi as part of the Talks Programme at CHART 2024 on Saturday 31 August from 15.00 – 15.30.
+Modou Dieng Yacine and Johannes Sivertsen also appeared together in conversation on their joint exhibition Homesick with curator Marie-Ann Yemsi as part of the Talks Programme at CHART 2024.

 Emma Kohlmann (US)